pjgrandinetti/SITypes/docs/background.rst

    \frac{l_{\text{circumference}}}{l_{\text{diameter}}} \approx 3.14.

-While another scientist with longer arms might have cut a longer string to be a cubit, the procedure for finding the ratio of a large tree trunk’s circumference to its diameter is the same, and the result is independent of the absolute length of the string used (i.e., independent of the units of length used).
+While another scientist with longer arms might have cut a longer string to be a cubit, the procedure for finding the ratio of a large tree trunk's circumference to its diameter is the same, and the result is independent of the absolute length of the string used (i.e., independent of the units of length used).

 Thus, we begin by representing a physical quantity, ``q``, using the notation